-If you choose to take part in this study, you will need to:
+If you choose to take part in this study you will need to:

-- Keep your study appointments. - Tell your doctor about: - all medications and supplements you are taking - any side effects - any doctors' visits or hospital stays outside of this study - if you have been or are currently in another research study
+- Keep your study appointments. - Tell your doctor about: - all medications and supplements you are taking - any side effects - any doctors' visits or hospital stays outside of this study - if you have been or are currently in another research study.

-Do not get pregnant or breastfeed while taking part in this study.
-Do not father a baby while taking part in this study.
-Tell your study doctor right away if you think that you or your partner have become pregnant during the study or within 6 months after your last dose of study drug.
+For women: Do not get pregnant or breastfeed while taking part in this study.
+For men: Do not father a baby while taking part in this study.
+For all: Tell your study doctor right away if you think that you or your partner have become pregnant during the study or within 6 months after your last dose of study treatment.